 Search and Rescue

-The Ripper Group is the Official Drone Partner to Westpac Rescue.
-We are pioneers in the utilisation of drones to deliver lifesaving solutions.
+The Ripper Group is the Official Drone Partner to Westpac Rescue We are category pioneers in the utilisation of drones to deliver lifesaving solutions.

 The Ripper Group in conjunction with UTS successfully developed and demonstrated the world’s first drone-enabled automatic shark detection system.
 This delivers 90% accuracy in detecting sharks.